ansys/pyprimemesh/doc/source/user_guide/mesh_diagnostics.rst

 .. _ref_index_mesh_diagnostics:

 ****************
-Mesh Diagnostics
+Mesh diagnostics
 ****************

 ===========================
-Mesh Statistics and Quality
+Mesh statistics and quality
 ===========================

 You can use a set of quality metrics to measure the mesh quality.
 The :class:`SurfaceSearch <ansys.meshing.prime.SurfaceSearch>` and :class:`VolumeSearch <ansys.meshing.prime.VolumeSearch>` classes allow you to check surface and volume mesh quality, respectively.

 ------------------
-Connectivity Check
+Connectivity check
 ------------------

 Surface diagnostics are important prior to generating a volume mesh.
-You can inquire surface diagnostic summary by using :func:`SurfaceSearch.get_surface_diagnostic_summary() <ansys.meshing.prime.SurfaceSearch.get_surface_diagnostic_summary>`.
+You can get a surface diagnostic summary by using the :func:`SurfaceSearch.get_surface_diagnostic_summary() <ansys.meshing.prime.SurfaceSearch.get_surface_diagnostic_summary>` method.
+The :class:`SurfaceDiagnosticSummaryParams <ansys.meshing.prime.SurfaceDiagnosticSummaryParams>` class provides for diagnosing surface connectivity for the given scope and controls:

-The :class:`SurfaceDiagnosticSummaryParams <ansys.meshing.prime.SurfaceDiagnosticSummaryParams>` class provides the capability to diagnose surface connectivity for the given scope and controls.
+* Duplicate faces

-* Duplicate Faces
+* Free face edges

-* Free Face Edges
+* Multi face eEdges

-* Multi Faces Edges
+* Self intersections

-* Self Intersections
+This code checks to see if a wrap surface is closed:

 .. code:: python